 Yes, you have the right to upload your work to youtube/vimeo, but you must wait until PYD shares the content on their social media channels and web pages.
 This will be done no sooner than after the contest ends.
 Again, this is permitted only if it displays a disclaimer at the beginning, in the middle stating, at the end.

-“This film is not an official and authorised ad for [insert name of sponsor] brand.
-This film has been developed as part of the Papaya Young Directors 2018 competition”.
+“This film is not an official and authorized ad for [insert name of sponsor] brand.
+This film has been developed as part of the Papaya Young Directors 2020 competition”.

-Keep in mind that it can be requested to be removed by the organiser or the brand that is marketed through at any time.
+Keep in mind that it can be requested to be removed by the organizer or the brand that is marketed through at any time.

 Who has the rights to the film I submitted?

-As specified by the contract with the organiser pertaining copyrights, the organiser is the sole holder of those rights starting with the moment of transfer.
+As specified by the contract with the organizer pertaining to copyrights, the organizer is the sole holder of those rights starting with the moment of transfer.
 The applicant is obliged to sign agreements with all individuals engaged in the production and secure all copyrights.
-In the case of actors and music, the contestant is to obtain a licence for commercial use on the Internet for the period of 15
+In the case of actors and music, the contestant is to obtain a license for commercial use on the Internet for the period of 15

 months starting with the day following the Final Gala.
-Plus, another licence for an indefinite period (for use at festivals, competitions and internet for self-promotional purposes and archiving purposes of the Organiser and remaining creators)
+Plus, another license for an indefinite period (for use at festivals, competitions, and internet for self-promotional purposes and archiving purposes of the Organiser and remaining creators)

 Can I use the film or its fragments again for other things after submitting it to PYD?

-Once you send in the film to PYD and sign all the aforementioned agreements, the organiser will become the sole holder of the copyrights.
-Using the same film for another purpose would be in breach on the rules and contract..
-However, you can use the film for non-commercial use or as part of your portfolio in accordance with rules included in the agreement.
+Once you send in the film to PYD and sign all the aforementioned agreements, the organizer will become the sole holder of the copyrights.
+Using the same film for another purpose would be in breach of the rules and contract.
+However, you can use the film for non-commercial use or as part of your portfolio in accordance with the rules included in the agreement.

 Do I have to pay taxes on the prizes I receive from PYD and how do I pay them?

-The Tax from prizes amounts to 10% of the sum awarded, and will be deducted from the sum by the organiser before handing over the prize.
+The Tax from prizes amounts to 10% of the sum awarded and will be deducted from the sum by the organizer before handing over the prize.
 The Tax will then be paid to the Tax Bureau applicable to the Organiser.
-Before receiving the prize, you will be asked to sign a statement that declares all Taxes have been paid on your behalf by the organiser.
+Before receiving the prize, you will be asked to sign a statement that declares all Taxes have been paid on your behalf by the organizer.